Cantor Fitzgerald slashes price target on Bluebird bio Inc [BLUE] – find out why.

-Bluebird bio Inc [NASDAQ: BLUE] closed the trading session at $3.86 on 11/29/23.
-The day’s price range saw the stock hit a low of $3.84, while the highest price level was $4.05.
+Bluebird bio Inc [NASDAQ: BLUE] slipped around -0.14 points on Tuesday, while shares priced at $4.33 at the close of the session, down -3.13%.
 The company report on November 7, 2023 at 7:00 AM that bluebird bio Reports Third Quarter 2023 Financial Results and Highlights Operational Progress.

 – Continued strong commercial launch for ZYNTEGLO® and SKYSONA®; 22 patient starts across both programs to date –.